codam-coding-college/spark-sessions/MLX42/SparkSession - MLX42.md

 This tutorial was written by de la Hamette Leon Jean Laurenti, [click here](https://github.com/codam-coding-college/MLX42/wiki) for the documentation regarding MLX42.

-**Hint: Most question you will have will most likely be answered by reading the documentation or the MLX42.h file!**
+**Hint: Most question you will have will most likely be answered by simply reading the documentation or the MLX42.h file!**

 ## Topics
 1. Window Management
-2. Pixel Putting
+2. Images & Pixel Putting
 3. More Pixels
-4. Events & Hooks
+4. Hooks
+4. Bonus!

 ### Window Management
 Our first step will be to open up a window!
 (30 mins)